dwightjack/wok-pkgs/packages/core/docs/README.md

 # @wok-cli/core

-This package includes core functionalities and utilities to setup a build tool chain with gulp.
+This package includes core functionalities and utilities to setup a flexible and reusable build tool chain with gulp.

+`@wok-cli/core` is built on top of gulp and features project configuration files, CLI arguments, sharable tasks and more.

 ## Installation